thedges/PSLanguageSelector/README.md

 # PSLanguageSelector

 A component for changing the language of authenticated user in a community.
 Some details of this component:
-  * To show it on all pages, put it in header or footer section
+  * To show it on all pages, put it in header or footer section of community
   * It only shows for authenticated users
   * There are no configuration options for this component yet.
 To edit the label or language options, you will need to directly edit the component file using Developer Console.